 Cells in different stages of meiosis

-Humans are diploid creatures, meaning that each of the chromosomes in our body are paired up with another.
+Humans are diploid creatures, meaning that each of the chromosomes in our body is paired up with another.

 Haploid cells possess only one set of a chromosome.
-For example, a diploid human cell possesses 46 chromosomes and a gamete created by a human is haploid possesses 23 chromosomes.
+For example, a diploid human cell has 46 chromosomes and a gamete created by a human is haploid, meaning it possesses 23 chromosomes.

 The process of meiosis essentially involves two cycles of division, involving a gamete mother cell (diploid cell) dividing and then dividing again to form 4 haploid cells.
 These can be subdivided into four distinct phases which are a continuous process

 Overall, this process of meiosis creates gametes to pass genetic information from parents to offspring, continuing the family tree and the species as a whole.
-Each of these gametes possesses unique genetic information due to situations in meiosis where genetic diversity is increased, all of which are elaborated upon on the next tutorial.
+Each of these gametes possesses unique genetic information due to situations in meiosis where genetic diversity is increased.

 Leaves are the major photosynthetic organ of a plant.
 Apart from that, they are also crucial to water movement.
 In this ..